-(2) Transfer one colony from the plate into 5mL LB broth red-capped tubes.
-Incubate the cultures 18h. at 37°C. Tubes must be incubated horizontally.
+(2) Transfer one isolated colony into 5 mL LB broth red-capped tubes.
+Incubate the cultures 18h at 37°C. Tubes must be incubated horizontally.

-(3) After 18 h of incubation culture tubes are vortexed and then 1 mL is removed from the tubes and distributed into each eppendorf tube.
-The eppendorf tubes are centrifuged at (13,000) 7500 rpm for 5 min.
+(3) After 18 h of incubation culture tubes are vortexed and then 1 mL is removed from the tubes and distributed into each Eppendorf tube.
+The Eppendorf tubes are centrifuged at (13,000) 7,500 rpm for 5 min.
 The supernatant is decanted and 1 mL of PBS is added to the tubes to resuspend the pellets.

-(4) Dilute overnight cultures to 10^5 to plate in duplicate this dilution.
-Use 10^0 or 10^1 dilution to inoculate the epithelial cells.
+(4) Dilute overnight cultures to 10^5 and plate this dilution in duplicate.
+Use either the 10^0 or 10^{-1} dilution to inoculate the epithelial cells.
 The goal is to have a multiplicity of infection (MOI) of 10 bacteria per cell (Ref.
 4).
 Then, continue to the invasion assay section.
-Step 3 and 4 must be performed at least 20 minutes before the invasion assays.
+Steps 3 and 4 must be performed at least 20 minutes before the invasion assays.

-4.6 Invasion assay
+3.7 Invasion assay